-friends caught in the inevitable winds of change tell of Japan's painful and harrowing Westernization.
+Two friends caught in the inevitable winds of change tell of Japan's painful and harrowing Westernization.

 Visit the Pacific Overtures page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Annually MTI licenses over 12,000 separate productions resulting in over 25,000,000 people enjoying the excitement of theatre.